History of Ireland: Free State and Republic (1922–present)

 With the partition of Ireland in 1922, 92.6% of the Free State's population were Catholic while 7.4% were Protestant.
 By the 1960s the Protestant population had fallen by half.
 Although emigration was high among all the population, due to a lack of economic opportunity, the rate of Protestant emigration was disproportionate in this period.
 Many Protestants left the country in the early 1920s, either because they felt unwelcome in a predominantly Catholic and nationalist state, because they were afraid due to the burning of Protestant homes (particularly of the old landed class) by republicans during the civil war, because they regarded themselves as British and did not wish to live in an independent Irish state, or because of the economic disruption caused by the recent violence.
 The Catholic Church had also issued a decree, known as Ne Temere, whereby the children of marriages between Catholics and Protestants had to be brought up as Catholics.
 From 1945, the emigration rate of Protestants fell and they became less likely to emigrate than Catholics.

 In 1937 a new Constitution re-established the state as Ireland (or Éire in Irish).
 The state remained neutral throughout World War II (see Irish neutrality), which saved it from much of the horrors of the war, although tens of thousands volunteered to serve in the British forces.
 Ireland was also impacted by food rationing, and coal shortages; peat production became a priority during this time.
-Though nominally neutral, recent studies have suggested a far greater level of involvement by the South with the Allies than was realised, with D Day's date set on the basis of secret weather information on Atlantic storms supplied by Ireland.
+Though nominally neutral, recent studies have suggested a far greater level of involvement by the state with the Allies than was realised, with D Day's date set on the basis of secret weather information on Atlantic storms supplied by Ireland.
 (For more detail on 1939–45, see main article The Emergency.)

 In 1949, Ireland left the British Commonwealth and was formally declared a republic.

 In the 1960s, Ireland underwent a major economic change under reforming Taoiseach (prime minister) Seán Lemass and Secretary of the Department of Finance T.K.
 Whitaker, who produced a series of economic plans.
 Free second-level education was introduced by Donogh O'Malley as Minister for Education in 1968.
 From the early 1960s, Ireland sought admission to the European Economic Community but, because 90% of exports were to the United Kingdom market, it did not do so until the UK did, in 1973.